ztiimob02/GLHLTH-562-MBTI-Movie-Survival-Calculator/README.md

    - optional: `dotenv` (to load `.env`)
 2. Create a `.env` file with your OMDb key:
    - `OMDB_API_KEY=YOUR_KEY_HERE`
-3. (Optional) Add OpenAI credentials to enable AI rationale:
+3. (Optional) Add OpenAI credentials to enable AI scoring:
    - `OPENAI_API_KEY=YOUR_KEY_HERE`
 4. Run the app:
    - `shiny::runApp("app.R")`